-Since 1975, the Cooperative Fund of New England has provided over $50.4 million in crucial, affordable financing to cooperatives and nonprofits across New England and eastern New York State.
-Not only have these funds created and retained thousands of jobs and housing units, often in underserved communities, but they have strengthened the user-owned, green cooperative economy.
+Since 1975, the Cooperative Fund of the Northeast has provided over $75 million in crucial, affordable financing to cooperatives and nonprofits across New England and neighboring New York State.
+Not only have these funds created and retained thousands of jobs and housing units, but they have strengthened the strong and growing democratically-owned cooperative economy.

-But many of these coops struggle to access credit needed to start-up new coops and expand existing ones.
-As the only financial institution dedicated to growing the region’s cooperative economy, CFNE fills an important niche in attempts to humanize the economy.
+However, many of the region’s co-ops still struggle getting the financing needed to start-up or expand.
+As the only financial institution dedicated to growing the region’s cooperative economy, CFNE fills an important niche in access to capital.

-- Put your resources to work helping people help themselves through cooperation.
+- Put resources to work helping people help themselves through cooperation.

-- Receive a return on investment without compromising your values.
+- Receive a return on investment without compromising values.

 - Reduce risk through diversification of investment across many projects.

-Additionally, CFNE welcomes donations.
-We run our operation on the margin of our loans - the difference between the interest we owe investors and the interest we earn from borrowers.
-Because of that, your donations serve either as permanent capital in the fund, which we can leverage to borrow more funds, or to expand our lending and technical assistance program.
-To make a donation, click on the Donate button in the top right hand corner of your screen.
+CFNE also welcomes donations.
+We run our operation on the margin of our loans – the difference between the interest we pay investors and the interest we charge from borrowers.
+Donations support CFNE’s ability to innovate and offer technical assistance to the co-ops we work with.